How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Introduction

 \section{Introduction}

 Pulsar timing arrays (PTAs) monitor millisecond pulsars over a timespan of decades.
 The times-of-arrival (TOAs) of these radio pulses are sensitive to various physical processes, including variations in the proper distance between the pulsars and the observer due to passing gravitational waves (GWs).
-PTAs recently reported evidence for a nanohertz stochastic GW background (GWB) in their most recent datasets \citep{nanograv_15yr_gwb, epta_dr2_gwb, ppta_dr3_gwb, cpta_gwb}.
-While such a background can be explained by exotic phenomena \citep{nanograv_15yr_new_physics}, their most plausible source is a large collection of supermassive black hole binaries (SMBHBs, \citealt{nanograv_15yr_astro}).
+PTAs recently reported evidence for a nanohertz stochastic GW background (GWB) in their most recent datasets \citep{nanograv_15yr_gwb, epta_dr2_gwb, ppta_dr3_gwb, cpta_gwb}, and their results were shown to be consistent with each other \citep{3p_plus_comparison}.
+The most plausible source of such a background is a large collection of supermassive black hole binaries (SMBHBs, \citealt{nanograv_15yr_astro}), but other more exotic phenomena can also explain the signal \citep{nanograv_15yr_new_physics}.

 Several methods have been developed to search for a GWB in PTA datasets.
 While the GWB is expected to first appear as a common uncorrelated red noise process (CURN), the definitive signature of a GWB is considered to be the characteristic Hellings-Downs (HD, \citealt{HD}) angular correlation pattern between pulsars.
-The most notable frequentist method is the so called optimal statistic (OS, \citealt{OS}), which is an unbiased estimator of the GWB amplitude and its variance based on the cross-correlations between pulsars and the theoretical correlation pattern.
+The most notable frequentist method is the so called optimal statistic (OS, \citealt{OS}), which is an unbiased maximum-likelihood estimator of the GWB amplitude based on the cross-correlations between pulsars and the theoretical correlation pattern.
 It also allows one to define a signal-to-noise ratio (S/N), which is used as a detection statistic.
-Bayesian methods, on the other hand, model the background using Fourier basis Gaussian processes \citep{lentati_et_al_2013, rutger_michele_2014}.
-These can be constructed either with (HD model) or without HD correlations between pulsars (CURN model).
-One can calculate the Bayes factor between these two models, which is the most important quantity in quantifying the level of Bayesian evidence for a GWB.
+Bayesian methods, on the other hand, marginalize over the parameters of a Fourier basis Gaussian process that describes the GWB \citep{lentati_et_al_2013, rutger_michele_2014}.
+This can be constructed either with (HD model) or without HD correlations between pulsars (CURN model).
+One can calculate the Bayes factor (BF) between these two models, which is the most important quantity in quantifying the level of Bayesian evidence for a GWB.